 December, January, and February

-Yes, but only if you have more than 5 people total at your wedding.
-This includes the couple, guests, and vendors such as a photographer, officiant, etc. If you have less than 5 people present, no permit is needed.
+You’ll need a permit to elope in the Hoh Rainforest if you have more than 5 people present.
+This number includes the couple, guests, and vendors such as a photographer, officiant, etc. If you have less than 5 people, a permit is not needed.

 How to Get a Marriage License for Your Hoh Rainforest Elopement

-If you’re coming from out of state, I highly recommend applying for your marriage license by mail.
-Washington has a weird 3-day waiting period which means you can’t get married until 3 days have passed after picking up your license, so unless you’ll be in Washington a few days beforehand, get your marriage license via mail.
+If you’re coming from out of state, I recommend applying for your marriage license by mail.
+Washington has a 3-day waiting period which means you can’t get married until 3 days have passed after picking up your license, so unless you’ll be in Washington a few days beforehand, get your marriage license via mail.

-How to Get to the Hoh Rainforest
+How to Get to the Hoh Rainforest and Where to Stay

-Where to Stay for Your Hoh Rainforest Elopement
+Where to Stay

 If you want to get married in the Hoh Rainforest, I recommend staying in Forks.
 This small town that served as inspiration for the Twilight franchise is only 45 minutes away from the forest and is the closest town with gas stations, grocery stores, and dining.
 It’s also near the coast, which means you get to explore some of Washington’s most famous beaches like Ruby and Rialto.

-If bringing your furry friend along is important to you, consider exploring the Peabody Creek Trail or the July Creek Loop Trail, both of which that go through old-growth forests and allow dogs.
+If bringing your furry friend along is important to you, consider exploring the Peabody Creek Trail or the July Creek Loop Trail, both of which go through old-growth forests and allow dogs.
 My personal recommendation would be to check out Bochagiel State Park just outside of Forks.
-You can also explore the nearby Olympic National Forest, which includes a plethora of dog-friendly locations to choose from.

 Hoh Rainforest Elopement Packages